tmancal74/quantarhei/README.rst

 or "Everything is in flux" which is quite fitting when you change Panta into Quanta.

-In "Quantarhei" the last four letter ("rhei") should be written in Greek, i.e. (using LateX convention) "\\rho \\epsilon \\iota".
+In "Quantarhei" the last four letters ("rhei") should be written in Greek, i.e. (using LateX convention) "\\rho \\epsilon \\iota".

 ----